CA-CST-SII/Software-Standards/C#_Standards.md

 Once XML documentation has been created, it is only truly useful if transforms are applied to make it readable.
 A popular open source application called NDOC does a very good job of this.
 NDOC can generate HTML or Windows based .chm help files.
 As of the writing of this guide NDOC is available in at the DevSystemSoftware/ndoc share.

-More information on XML Documentation Tags can be found in Appendix A.
+More information on XML Documentation Tags can be found in [Appendix A] (https://github.com/CA-CST-SII/Software-Standards/blob/master/C%23_Standards.md#appendix-a---xml-documentation-tags).

 ####Implementing XML Documentation####
 #####*Within Visual Studio*#####